 After that year of travel, I knew I couldn’t go back to my corporate job in Boston or my settled life there.
 I decided I would become a freelance writer and move to Greece, and in the fall of 2019 I did just that.

 I’ve always loved reading and writing – obsessively, in fact.
 (I read more than 100 books in my year of traveling!)
 And all of my jobs since college have been based primarily around writing, so I had a good base to build my freelance writing business from.
 It wasn’t easy, but I’ve managed to make it into a successful and sustainable business doing what I love.

-Of course, my digital nomad life got put on pause when Covid hit in 2020, but I headed to Split, Croatia in the summer and ended up getting temporary residency and staying there for a year.
+Of course, my digital nomad life got put on pause when 2020…occurred (lol), but I headed to Split, Croatia in the summer and ended up getting temporary residency and staying there for a year.
 It’s a year I’m grateful for, as I became even more determined to make living abroad my life for the foreseeable future (and I made many friends for life too).